Blood clots: a significant complication in MPN

 How to recognise if you have developed a blood clot

-Signs and symptoms of blood clots (Pictorial, courtesy of ‘Stop the Clot’)
+And one more pictorial about signs and symptoms of blood clots (Pictorial, courtesy of ‘Stop the Clot’)

 -